 The sugar mill was constructed around 1821 and the property was annexed by Belle Vue Harel (Terra) in 1960 after it was demolished.

-There is no proper information in which year it was founded but we know when the land was acquired in 1837, there was no sugar mill.
+There is no proper information in which year it was founded but apparently, it was closed in 1874.
+It was owned by Eugene Leclezio.

-It was located near La Salette church and it is believed the sugar mill was built in 1823.
+It is located near La Salette church and it is believed the sugar mill was built in 1823.
 It continued to operate until 1901.

 Mon Loisir Rouillard

 Close to Daruty forest, precisely where Endemika is, situates the sugar mill of Mon Loisir Rouillard which was closed in 1872.

 The sugar factory is said to exist since 1820 and was closed in 2012.
 From that, all sugarcane of Mon Loisir goes to Terra.

 This sugar factory was first mentioned in 1838.
 It was bought by Beau Séjour SE Co Ltd in 1883 and closed down in 1900.